MinhHuong/Programmation_backup/AP3.0/Java/BudgetManagement/others/readme.txt

 	--> WAIT !!!
 Actually I CAN download the source code, edit some portions needed TO BE EDITED and build everything into a runnable jar again.

 - Next step : connection to Database (VERY IMPORTANT AND I BET 150% EVERYTHING WILL MESSED UP)

-- Create the corresponding panel for other types of data (DataFlux, DataEco)